 - Bank transfers to anyone

 If you have a query about a particular transaction, please contact us with as much detail about the transaction as possible.

 When and how are Roundups donations calculated and debited?

 Roundups donations are usually calculated and debited as soon as we receive the transaction data from your bank.
-This is usually within a few hours of the payment being made, but it can vary.
+This is usually within 24 hours of the payment being made but it can vary, especially on weekends.